 Because anorexia nervosa is typically characterized by low body weight, people can miss symptoms and signs of anorexia in people who don’t meet that criteria.
 And we’re not just talking about friends and family.
 Medical professionals may dismiss, or even praise, behaviors that are associated with anorexia in patients who are on the higher end of the weight spectrum.
-But fat people can absolutely suffer from anorexia nervosa.
+But people in higher-weight bodies can absolutely have anorexia nervosa.
 And when it’s left undiagnosed and untreated, the results can be just as dangerous and deadly.

-The fact that anorexia nervosa is typically characterized as a disorder that exists primarily among young, white, middle-class woman is harmful.
+The idea that anorexia nervosa is typically characterized as a disorder that exists primarily among young, white, middle-class women is harmful.
 Because it isn’t true.
-While people that match that stereotype certainly suffer from anorexia, they aren’t the only ones, and there’s no evidence they suffer from anorexia or any other eating disorders more frequently.
+While people who match such characteristics certainly can have anorexia, they aren’t the only ones, and there’s no evidence they have anorexia or any other eating disorders more frequently.
 For instance, anorexia is something older people deal with as well, and we may be at higher risk for anorexia as we age.
-And it can affect people at any socioeconomic status too.
-One 10-year study found that there was an increased prevalence of extreme dieting, bingeing, and purging in households below the median income.
+It can affect people at any socioeconomic status, too.
+One 10-year study found that there was an increased prevalence of extreme dieting, bingeing and purging in households below the median income.

-Most of the scientific studies that have been done focus on white women, so there’s simply a lack of data of about the prevalence of anorexia and other eating disorders in other racial groups.
-But what exists suggests that there is an equal or higher prevalence in Latinx women.
-Black women and men seem to have a lower prevalence, but often receive treatment later and may simply be under diagnosed.
+Most of the scientific studies that have been done focus on white women, so there’s simply a lack of data about the prevalence of anorexia and other eating disorders in other racial groups.
+There is an equal or higher prevalence of eating disorders, particularly anorexia, in Latinas.
+Black women and men seem to have a lower prevalence, but often receive treatment later and may simply be underdiagnosed.

-Data about eating disorders in trans and non binary people is also lacking, but one study from 2015 showed that trans college students had a elevated rates of disordered eating.
+Data about eating disorders in trans and non-binary people is also lacking, but one study from 2015 showed that trans college students had elevated rates of disordered eating.

-It’s no wonder anorexia goes undiagnosed and untreated in many populations: Medicine and science has almost wholly focused on anorexia as something young, white, middle-class, cis women have.
-But it’s important that we not allow these institutional biases color our own thinking, especially if we are concerned about a loved one.
+It’s no wonder anorexia goes undiagnosed and untreated in many populations: Medicine and science have almost wholly focused on anorexia as something young, white, middle-class, cisgender women have.
+But it’s important that we not allow these institutional biases to color our own thinking, especially if we are concerned about a loved one.

 Signs a loved one may have anorexia nervosa

-So, we aren’t necessarily going to know if a friend or relative has a low heart rate.
+We aren’t necessarily going to know if a friend or relative has a low heart rate.
 What we can see and evaluate are their behaviors.
-And there are some common behaviors that can indicate anorexia, such as:
+There are some common behaviors that can indicate anorexia, such as:

-- Food avoidance, making excuses to not attend or participate in meals, skipping meals
+- Food avoidance, such as making excuses to not attend or participate in meals or skipping meals

 - Fixation on the nutritional content of food